jhorzek/lesstimate/docs/02-getting-started.md

 ## Specialized interfaces

-If you are only interested in one specific penalty function (e.g., lasso), it can be beneficial to use the specialized interfaces provided by **lesspar**.
+If you are only interested in one specific penalty function (e.g., lasso), it can be beneficial to use the specialized interfaces provided by **lesstimate**.
-These can be faster because **lesspar** no longer has to check which penalty is used for which parameter.
+These can be faster because **lesstimate** no longer has to check which penalty is used for which parameter.
 That said, the specialized interface takes some more time to set up and is less flexible than the simplified interface used above.

 To use the specialized interface, we have to define the penalties we want to use.
 In general,